strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ---
-title: API Documentation
+title: Documentation
 displayed_sidebar: devDocsSidebar
 description: By using Swagger UI, the API documentation plugin takes out most of your pain to generate your documentation.
 ---

-# API Documentation
+# Documentation plugin

 The Documentation plugin is useful to document the available endpoints once you created an API.